system76/docs/content/software-triage.md

 ​
 2. Once the application alert confirms the kernel version has been installed, press the "Close" button.

 3. Close the application.

 4. Reboot your machine.

 5. After reboot, check whether you're on the new kernel.
-Open a Terminal with Super + T or by searching for "Terminal" in the **Applications** menu.
+Open a Terminal with <kbd>Super</kbd> + <kbd>T</kbd> or by searching for "Terminal" in the **Applications** menu.
 With the Terminal open, run the following command:
 ​

 ```bash
 uname -a
 ```

 ​
 This will print out the current kernel version the system is running.